Sudhansh6/sudhansh6.github.io/_posts/0001-01-05-GANs-for-Compressed-Sensing.md

 </div>**Note.** <span style="color:red"> The GAN is trained separately.
 We are just trying to reconstruct the original image using the above algorithm </span>

-Now our aim is to replace this iterative scheme in the inner-loop (Estimation of $$\hat z$$) with a learning based approach.
+Our aim is to replace this iterative scheme in the inner-loop (estimation of $$\hat z$$) with a learning-based approach.
 A network architecture can be carefully designed using a suitable training strategy that can project onto $$R(G)$$.
 This does away with the inner loop in the above algorithm.
 The inner loop is the most expensive computational step in the algorithm.
 The new approach is summarised as:

 <div style="text-align:centre">